Coffee-Code-Philly-Accelerator/coffee_and_code_philly_dot_com/README.md

 firebase use coffee-and-code-philly-website
 ```

-4. Run the Project Locally
+c.
+Run the Backend Locally

 To run the project in your local environment, execute the following command: